family around a sofa looking happy that they've just bought health insurance

 With Freedom Elite, you get exceptional cancer cover in your core policy before considering additional options.
 Freedom covers the cost of cancer surgery, chemotherapy, radiotherapy, hormonal therapy, stem cell therapy and a bone marrow transplant in full.
 The only notable exclusion is that the investigation into and diagnosis of the cancer isn’t included unless you opt for their additional outpatient cover (which many of you likely will).

-Summary of Freedom Elite’s Cancer Cover:
+Summary of Freedom Elite’s cancer cover:

 • Diagnosis of initial symptoms of cancer (if outpatient treatment is chosen)